tuliopereirab/arithmetic-encoder-av1/README.md

 #### Testbenches
 - **Entropy encoder testbench**: This is the main testbench for the entire archicture.
 It validades the bitstreams generated and after the carry propagation process.
 The file is called [entropy_encoder_tb.sv](https://github.com/tuliopereirab/arithmetic-encoder-av1/blob/master/verification_area/testbenches/entropy_encoder_tb.sv)
 - **Arithmetic encoder testbench**: This testbench is used to validade only the stages 1, 2 and 3 of the pipeline together.
 The file is called [tb_arith_encoder.sv](https://github.com/tuliopereirab/arithmetic-encoder-av1/blob/master/verification_area/testbenches/tb_arith_encoder.sv).
-- **Pre-bitstream testbench**: This file also verifies the low and range outputs and the bitstream and a few other values used by the function *od_ec_enc_done* on the AV1's original code.
+- **Pre-bitstream testbench**: This file also verifies the low and range outputs and the bitstream and a few other values used by the function <code>od_ec_enc_done</code> on the AV1's original code.
 The file is called [tb_bitstream](https://github.com/tuliopereirab/arithmetic-encoder-av1/blob/master/verification_area/other_tb/pipeline_sv_csv/tb_bitstream.sv).
 - **Component testbenches**: The LZC (Leading Zero Counter) has its own testbench called [tb_lzc.sv](https://github.com/tuliopereirab/arithmetic-encoder-av1/blob/master/verification_area/testbenches/components/tb_lzc.sv).
 - **Carry propagation testbench**: The Carry Propagation testbench verifies only the 4th stage of pipeline with random input data and it is called [tb_carry_propagation.sv](https://github.com/tuliopereirab/arithmetic-encoder-av1/blob/master/verification_area/testbenches/components/tb_carry_propagation.sv).